Progress

 Surgical Waitlist and Information Management (SWIM) System

 Part of the Novari Access to Care (ATC) Software Platform, SWIM is a robust and sophisticated digital system that better aligns patient needs with available surgical resources.
 The system provides administrators and surgeons with a more accurate assessment of which patients are ready for surgery and which surgeons are available.
 SWIM has been purchased and implementation is well advanced.
-Once SWIM is fully implemented in the spring of 2023 , surgical waitlists will be reduced as the system automatically identifies scheduling gaps and opportunities.
+Once SWIM is fully implemented surgical waitlists will be reduced as the system automatically identifies scheduling gaps and opportunities.

 Posted: February 9, 2023